Recycling rates for packaging waste fractions and municipal waste

 - Waste statistics (Eurostat) provided by Statistical Office of the European Union (Eurostat)

-- Municipal waste (Eurostat) provided by Statistical Office of the European Union (Eurostat)
+- Municipal waste by waste operations provided by Statistical Office of the European Union (Eurostat)

 The term recycling society was introduced by the Thematic Strategy on the Prevention and Recycling of Waste (2005), which aimed to help Europe towards an economy that seeks to avoid waste and uses waste as a resource.
 The aim of a recycling society is one where the need for virgin materials is significantly reduced through prevention of wastes and recovery of materials from wastes to be used in the production of new products.